LuxDL/Lux.jl/docs/src/api/Lux/interop.md

-# Interoperability between Lux and other packages

 ```@meta
-CurrentModule = Lux
+CollapsedDocStrings = true
 ```

+# Interoperability between Lux and other packages

 ## Switching from older frameworks